backdoer/data-structures/assignments/geneticalgorithm/README.md

 ## Run and Output

 Run your program at least five times with different parameters.
-Change the percentages of elite, crossover, and mutations each time.
+Change the number of solutions in each generation, percentages of elite, crossover, and mutations each time.
 Elite items are carried forward to the next generation and are not subject to mutations.

 For example, you might run the following permutations:

-1. 5% Elite items, 80% crossover, 5% mutations.
+1. 1,000 solutions, 5% Elite items, 80% crossover, 5% mutations.
-1. 5% Elite items, 40% crossover, 20% mutations.
+1. 1,000 solutions, 5% Elite items, 40% crossover, 20% mutations.
-1. 15% Elite items, 40% crossover, 10% mutations.
+1. 1,000 solutions, 15% Elite items, 40% crossover, 10% mutations.
-1. 25% Elite items, 80% crossover, 10% mutations.
+1. 1,000 solutions, 25% Elite items, 80% crossover, 10% mutations.
-1. 75% Elite items, 80% crossover, 5% mutations.
+1. 1,000 solutions, 75% Elite items, 80% crossover, 5% mutations.

 For each run, print the following to a text file called `run01.txt`, `run02.txt`, etc.: